At a Glance

 - Company: Join a highly ethical property group with a strong presence in the retirement housing sector.

-The predicted salary is between 33000 - 46000 £ per year.
+The predicted salary is between 27600 - 64400 £ per year.

-We are working with a highly ethical property group who manage a wide range of developments across the open market leasehold, social and retirement housing sectors on behalf of developers, housing associations and resident management companies UK wide (with a particularly strong presence in SE England).
+We’re working with a highly ethical property group who manage a wide range of developments across the open market leasehold, social and retirement housing sectors on behalf of developers, housing associations and resident management companies UK wide (with a particularly strong presence in SE England).
+Within their Retirement division, they now seek a competent Area Property Manager as follows:

 - Working mostly home and site based over a 35 hour week, managing a portfolio of retirement properties (and the staff based on them) across South London and Kent.

-- Setting Budgets, Overseeing Major works and ensuring staff and standards are kept to agreed KPIs.
+- Setting Budgets, Overseeing Major works and ensuring staff and standards are kept to agreed KPI’s.

 - Regular site visits/inspections, addressing staff and resident issues/concerns as they arise.